siwarnasri/MlOps_CustomerSatisfaction/readme.md

 * Use some of the most popular MLOps tools such as ZenML, MLflow, Weights & Biases and many others.

 ### Steps
-The series is divided into several lessons :
+The folder is divided into several notebooks :

 | 1.
 ML Pipelines	| 2.
 Training / Serving	| 3.
 Data Management	|
 |---------------- | ----------------------| --------------------|